CharlieBurton10/waggytaillodge/README.md

 ### Future Implementations

 * Link the website to a booking system database to help save customer details.
+* Link the website to a newsletter database.
 * Create a login for customers.
 * To be able to give a live calender with availbility for automatic confirmation.
 * Being able to take payments and desposits for the booking.